George Knapp (television journalist): Career

 In 1991, Knapp left KLAS to work for Altamira Communications, a public relations firm whose clients included advocates of the Yucca Mountain nuclear waste repository 90 mi north of Las Vegas.
-Knapp was rehired by KLAS-TV in the mid 1990s when he left the public relations firm.
+Knapp was rehired by KLAS-TV in 1995 when he left the public relations firm.
+In 1996, Knapp was described as one of the most prominent news anchors in the Las Vegas area.

-He wrote a regular column titled "Knappster" for the now-defunct alternative newsweeklies Las Vegas Mercury and Las Vegas CityLife.

 In the late 1990s and early 2000s, Knapp worked with the now-defunct group National Institute of Discovery Science (NIDS).
 Founded by Las Vegas businessman Robert Bigelow, NIDS was charged with scientifically studying unusual phenomena with scientists and funding.
-Based on his work with NIDS and biochemist Colm Kelleher, Knapp publicized the so-called Skinwalker Ranch in northeast Utah, where strange events are alleged to have occurred.
+Based on his work with NIDS deputy administrator Colm Kelleher, Knapp publicized the so-called Skinwalker Ranch in northeast Utah, where strange events are alleged to have occurred.

+In 2009, Knapp was courted by KVBC-TV (Channel 3) who offered him a significantly larger salary than KLAS-TV.
+Knapp declined the offer, deciding to stay with KLAS-TV.

+Knapp has been credited for introducing Nevada senator Harry Reid to Robert Bigelow because of their shared interest in unidentified aerial phenomena.

+Knapp co-hosts the UFO-focused "Weaponized" podcast alongside fellow UFO investigator Jeremy Corbell.

+In July 2023, Knapp attended a hearing on UFOs at the United States Congress.
+According to skeptical writer Mick West, "George Knapp was (and still is) very much a believer in aliens, having built a considerable segment of his career in promoting the claims of Area 51 confabulator Bob Lazar as factual".
+Rolling Stone described Knapp as the "John the Baptist of the UFO movement".

+He hosted the Netflix docuseries Investigation Alien in November 2024, which investigated UFO sightings and alien claims.